freeCodeCamp/chapter/CONTRIBUTING.md

 import { Authorized } from 'type-graphql';
 ```

-Adding decorator in resolver before specific mutation or query, wraps it in the authorization logic.
+Adding decorator in the resolver before specific mutation or query, wraps it in the authorization logic.
 Only after successful authorization, the code within decorated operation will be executed.

 ```ts
   @Authorized(Permission.EventCreate)